Lethja/Newth/Autotool/README.md

 Example usage: `make check` to build and run or `./unittest` to run after being built

 > The tests contain mocking functions that replace system calls.
 > This mocking functionality might not work correctly on some systems.
-If this is the case the mockTest group will not
-> pass and no further tests will run.
+> If this is the case, the mockTest group will not pass and no further tests will run.